f500/ansible-project_deploy/README.md

     project_build_path: "{{ project_root }}/build"

-The project does not assume any package manager, you can enable whichever one(s) you use.
+The project does not assume any package manager, you can enable whichever one(s) you use:
-(only composer for the first release)

     project_has_composer: false
     project_has_npm: false
     project_has_bower: false

-Default values to run composer install
+Default values to run composer install:

     project_composer_binary: composer.phar
     project_command_for_composer_install: "{{ project_composer_binary }} install --no-ansi --no-dev --no-interaction --no-progress --optimize-autoloader --no-scripts"

-Default values to run npm install
+Default values to run npm install:

     project_npm_binary: npm
     project_command_for_npm_install: "{{ project_npm_binary }} install --production"

-Default values to run bower install
+Default values to run bower install:

     project_bower_binary: bower
     project_command_for_bower_install: "{{ project_bower_binary }} install --production --config.interactive=false"

-To speed up composer/npm/bower install it is possible to copy the vendor/node_modules/component directories from the previous release.
+To speed up composer/npm/bower install it is possible to copy the vendor/node_modules/component directories from the previous release:

     project_copy_previous_composer_vendors: true
     project_copy_previous_npm_modules: true
     project_copy_previous_bower_components: true

-You can also change the path of the installed vendors:
+You can also change the path of the installed vendors (relative to {{ deploy_helper.new_release_path }}):

-    project_composer_vendor_path: new/dir/relative/to/{{ deploy_helper.new_release_path }}/vendor
+    project_composer_vendor_path: vendor
     project_npm_modules_path: node_modules
     project_bower_components_path: components

 All the files to copy to the remote system on deploy.
-These could contain config files.
+These could contain config files:

     project_files: []